marwaelmasri/Fragment_Analysis_Graphing/README.md

 # Fragment_Analysis_Graphing
-A script to extract sizing data from FSA files and make various visuals
+A script to extract sizing data from FSA files and make various visuals.
+This script exports more data points than you can get in Genemapper so your graphs are more precise.

 - Plot traces with correct CAG size
 - Find bp with highest fluoresence